miguelrodriguezp99/miracle-ui/README.md

 ## Landing Page

-We are also working on a comprehensive landing page where you can visually explore all the components Mirakle UI offers.
+We are also working on a comprehensive landing page where you can visually explore all the components Miracle UI offers.
 Stay tuned for updates!

 [Link to Landing Page](#)